kevin-leptons/trop_gear/doc/error.md

 * Input
     * `message` / `any` / `''` - Short description about error

-### Useless(message)
+### Closed(message)

 * Description
     * Some object provide life-time mechanism to terminate waiting on it.
-      After that object is change to CLOSED state, it does not allows perform actions anymore.
-So it's called useless object and just wait GC take it, unless it is re-open
+      If that object is change to CLOSED state, it does not allows perform actions anymore.
 * Input
-    * `message` / `any` / `''` - Short description about error
+    * message / any / '' - Short description about error

 ### Capacity(message)